jonathanfox5/gogadget/README.md

 - `-l, --language TEXT`: Language to use for processing.
 This should be a two letter language code, e.g. `en` (for English), `es` (for Spanish) or `it` (Italian).
 Run `gogadget list-languages` for a list of supported languages.
 - `-o, --output-directory PATH`: [Optional] Directory (aka folder) to save the files to.
 Defaults to the current working directory where the user is running the script from.
 - `-w, --whisper-model TEXT`: [Optional] Specify the whisper model to use for transcription.
 By default, this is large-v3 turbo but setting this to `small` can significantly speed the process up at the cost of accuracy.
 - `-a, --align-model TEXT`: [Optional] Specify the model from hugging face to use to align the subtitles with the audio.
 For the most common languages, the tool will find this for you.
-Run `gogadget list-languages` to see supported languages.
 - `-g, --gpu / -c, --cpu`: [Optional] You can specify `--gpu` if you have a CUDA enabled Nvidia graphics card to significantly speed up the processing.
 - `-f, --subtitle-format TEXT`: [Optional] File format for the subtitles.
 You can specify `vtt`, `srt`, `json`, `txt`, `tsv` or `aud`. `vtt` is the preferred format of the other tools in this suite.
 - `--help`: Show this message and exit.